Survivors of domestic and sexual violence can break their leases early in some states

 - Oops!Something went wrong.Please try again later.

 A domestic violence survivor sits with her son for dinner in their new, sparsely furnished apartment in New York.
 Housing is among the biggest challenges for people leaving abusive relationships, and many cities and states are looking to help survivors by allowing them to break their leases early and in other ways.
-(Photo by Bebeto Matthews/The Associated Press) (This image cannot be republished unless you have an AP subscription.)
+Bebeto Matthews/The Associated Press

 New Hampshire state Rep. Ellen Read remembers how trapped she felt as an 18-year-old in her native Tennessee, enduring the physical and emotional toll of an abusive relationship.